-7-Minute Rule Explained: Time Rounding Rules
+7 Minute Rule Explained: Time Rounding Rules as per Federal Law

 If your employer rounds your clock-in and clock-out times instead of recording them to the exact minute, you’re working under a time rounding policy.
-The most common one is called the 7-minute rule, and knowing how it works can help you catch errors before they hit your paycheck.
+The most common one is called the 7 minute rule, and knowing how it works can help you catch errors before they hit your paycheck.

-The 7-minute rule allows employers to round employee time to the nearest quarter-hour.
+The 7 minute rule allows employers to round employee time to the nearest quarter-hour.
 Time of 1 to 7 minutes may be rounded down, while time of 8 to 14 minutes must be rounded up and counted as a full quarter hour of worked time.

 Each 15-minute window has a midpoint.
 If your punch falls in the first half, it rounds back.
 If it falls in the second half, it rounds forward.